-Kayaking is an amazing pastime that offers you exercise plus the opportunity to explore natural areas around you from an aquatic vantage point.
+Kayaking is a fun watersport for everyone that will likely spruce up any aquatic adventure with family and friends.
+It offers you exercise plus the opportunity to explore natural areas around you from an aquatic vantage point.
 While kayaks are available on the commercial market at a variety of price points, we know some of you are the type that just love the chance to DIY.
 Do-it-yourself kayaks can be constructed from any number of materials and the finished outcomes range from “maybe it will float” to “full-fledged oceanic craft.”
 In this article, we will explore the world of DIY and outline why or why not buying might be the better choice for you.

 So, here’s the thing: Only you can truly answer if building a kayak is the right choice for you and your family.
 Some things to consider that might help you answer this question are: Do you enjoy DIY projects?
 Do you have access to a workspace?
 Can you imagine putting in potentially long hours refining and executing your project?